Emission of time-ordered photon pairs from a coherently-driven Kerr microcavity: Physical principle and Theory

-Importantly, this expression depends only on $n_b$, and not on the origin of the microscopic processes populating $n_b$, namely: the coupling to the extra-cavity vacuum \cite{Busch_2014}, the thermal solid-state phonons that couple to polariton via their excitonic fraction \cite{Frerot_2023}, or the electronic noise \cite{Stepanov_2019}.
-Like in the simpler model of (\ref{eq:ideal_g2_NG}-\ref{eq:ideal_g2_GN}), the key feature of this expression is that $g^{(2)}_{NG}(\tau)$ becomes increasingly asymmetric, i.e. time-ordered, for decreasing $n_b\leq 1$, and correspondingly its peak magnitude increases, approximately as $(n_b+1)/n_b$.
-Within this model, these two observables are locked to each other by the universal formula
+\mrc{Remarkably, this expression depends only on $n_b$, and not on the microscopic processes populating $n_b$, namely: the coupling to the extra-cavity vacuum \cite{Busch_2014}, the thermal solid-state phonons that couple to polariton via their excitonic fraction \cite{Frerot_2023}, or the electronic noise \cite{Stepanov_2019}.
+Like in the simpler model Eqs.(\ref{eq:ideal_g2_NG}-\ref{eq:ideal_g2_GN}), the key feature of this expression is that $g^{(2)}_{NG}(\tau)$ becomes increasingly asymmetric, i.e. time-ordered, for decreasing $n_b\leq 1$, and correspondingly its peak magnitude increases, approximately as $(n_b+1)/n_b$.
+Within this model, these two observables are locked to each other by a universal formula } which is thus an additional characteristic feature of this phenomenon.